freeCodeCamp/freeCodeCamp/guide/english/java/index.md

     $ java HelloWorld
     Hello, World

 Congrats!
 Your first Java program has run successfully.
-Here we are just printing a string passing it to the API `System.out.println`.
+Here we are just printing a string passing it to the API `System.out.println();`.
 We will cover all the concepts in the code, but you are welcome to take a <a href='https://docs.oracle.com/javase/tutorial/getStarted/application/' target='_blank' rel='nofollow'>closer look</a>!
 If you have any doubt or need additional help, feel free to contact us anytime in our <a href='https://gitter.im/FreeCodeCamp/java' target='_blank' rel='nofollow'>Gitter Chatroom</a>!

 ## Documentation